Mike Kelly (Pennsylvania politician): Economy

 In March 2021, all House Republicans including Kelly voted against the American Rescue Plan Act of 2021, a $1.9 trillion coronavirus relief bill.

 Healthcare

 Kelly supports Universal Patient Identifier (UPI) which enables efficient EHR electronic health record and HIEs Health Information Exchange interoperability.
-UPI can significantly improve the efficiency U.S. healthcare system and reduce administrative cost, hence more affordable healthcare.

-On August 1, 2012, Kelly called the HHS mandate of the Patient Protection and Affordable Care Act (Obamacare) - which requires employers to provide employees with health insurance options - an attack on Americans' constitutionally protected religious rights (because of mandates to cover contraceptives as part of the act) and said that August 1, 2012, would go down in infamy as "the day that religious freedom died".
+On August 1, 2012, Kelly called the HHS contraceptive mandate of the Patient Protection and Affordable Care Act, requiring employer coverage of contraceptives, an attack on religious rights and said that August 1, 2012, would go down in infamy as "the day that religious freedom died".

+Immigration

+In 2026, Kelly cosponsored the DIGNIDAD Act, which proposes a pathway to legal status for up to 12 million illegal immigrants, paired with stricter border enforcement and mandatory work and restitution requirements.

+October 2023 House Speaker election

+In 2023, Kelly was one of 18 Republicans who voted against Jim Jordan's nomination for Speaker of the House all three times.

+Surveillance

+In January 2026, Kelly was one of 57 Republicans who voted against blocking funding for federally driven “kill switch” vehicle technology, allowing regulators to move forward with systems that could monitor drivers and intervene in vehicle operation.

 LGBT rights

-In 2015, Kelly cosponsored a resolution to amend the U.S. Constitution to ban same-sex marriage.
-In 2022, he was one of 157 Republicans to vote against a bill protecting same-sex and interracial marriage.
+In 2015, Kelly cosponsored the Federal Marriage Amendment.
+In 2022, he voted against the Respect for Marriage Act, which enshrined same-sex marriage into federal law.